paulkarpenko/us-code-ui/uscode/title-20-education/chapter-044-career-and-technical-education.md

 (19) describes how funds will be used to serve individuals in State correctional institutions; and

-(20) contains the description and information specified in sections 2822(b)(8) and 2841(c) of title 29 concerning the provision of services only for postsecondary students and school dropouts.
+(20) contains the description and information specified in subparagraphs (B) and (C)(iii) of section 3112(b)(2), and, as appropriate, section 3113(b)(3)(A), and section 3151(c), of title 29 concerning the provision of services only for postsecondary students and school dropouts.

 **(d) Plan options**

 (1) **Single plan** — An eligible agency not choosing to consolidate funds under [section 2372 of this title](./chapter-044-career-and-technical-education.md#section-2372) shall fulfill the plan or application submission requirements of this section, and [section 2371(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2371/c&num=0&edition=prelim), by submitting a single State plan.
 In such plan, the eligible agency may allow recipients to fulfill the plan or application submission requirements of [section 2354 of this title](./chapter-044-career-and-technical-education.md#section-2354) and subsections (a) and (b) of [section 2374 of this title](./chapter-044-career-and-technical-education.md#section-2374) by submitting a single local plan.

-(2) **Plan submitted as part of 501 plan** — The eligible agency may submit the plan required under this section as part of the plan submitted under section 501 of Public Law 105–220 [[20 U.S.C.
-9271](./chapter-073-adult-education-and-literacy.md#section-9271)], if the plan submitted pursuant to the requirement of this section meets the requirements of this chapter.
+(2) **Plan submitted as part of combined plan** — The eligible agency may submit the plan required under this section as part of the plan submitted under [section 3113 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3113&num=0&edition=prelim), if the plan submitted pursuant to the requirement of this section meets the requirements of this chapter.

 **(e) Plan approval**